Research tells us that in 50 years Australia will see the death of the male teacher. The implications of this for education and society are profound.

 Most people remember at least some of their teachers from primary school.
 I remember every single one.
-They had a huge effect on me.
+They had a huge impact on me.
 They’re probably the reason I became a teacher.
 My favourite was Mr Romeo.
 He taught me in Years 5 and 6.
-These days he would be an anomaly.
-One of the 18.3% of male primary teachers in Australia.
+These days he would be an anomaly, one of the only 18.3% of male primary teachers in Australia.
 And according to recent research, in 50 years his kind will be extinct.
-There will be no male primary teachers by 2067.
+There will be no male teacher in a primary school by 2067.
 Secondary teachers won’t be far behind.

 Socially, students of both genders report wanting a mix of male and female teachers.
 Some kids relate to one gender or the other better.
 School is one of the few environments where children have close relationships with role models outside of the home.
 Do we really want to limit who those role models are?

 This change in education will have wide-reaching consequences.
 If the current trend is to be reversed it will require government intervention in the form of incentive schemes and scholarships.

 Read the full report on the demise of the male teacher here.

 To follow the Education Blog click here

 Linda Stade has worked in various teaching and management roles in education for twenty-five years.
 She has worked in government and private schools, country and city, single-sex and co-ed.
 Currently, she is the Research Officer at Santa Maria College, Western Australia.